Insightful Pet Spending Statistics: Americans are Spending More on Pets Than Ever

 (The Association for Pet Obesity Prevention)

-Obesity is a prevalent and highly concerning problem among pets in the country, especially when we compare the 2023 data to the results of the same survey from just two years before, as now 16% more cats and 20% more dogs are considered obese or overweight by their owners and veterinarians.
+Obesity is a prevalent and highly concerning problem among pets in the country, especially when we compare the latest data to the results of the same survey from just two years before, as now 16% more cats and 20% more dogs are considered obese or overweight by their owners and veterinarians.

 (IBIS World)

 Dog walker jobs are on the rise as more and more Americans are opting to pay for dog walking services to ensure their canine companions’ exercise needs are met.
-In 2022, the dog walking market size increased by 4.7%, growing at an average of 2.4% in the period since 2017.

-The global pet grooming industry is woth $7.43 billion in 2023.
+The global pet grooming industry is worth $8.46 billion in 2025.

 (TBRC)

-The industry is expected to grow at an annualized rate of 7.2% to reach a total market value of $9.83 billion in 2027.
+The industry is expected to grow at an annualized rate of 7.9% to reach a total market value of $11.47 billion in 2029.

 Pet Industry Demographics

 The majority of Americans own pets, but are there any major differences in terms of age groups?
-Here are some facts relating to pet ownership demographics that you may find intriguing.

 Millennials are the largest age group of pet owners in the US, with 33% of them owning at least one.